Sign In / Sign Out

-With a doctorate in audiology from ASU's College of Health Solutions, you will understand how to identify, manage and treat hearing loss and balance disorders in individuals.
-As a licensed audiologist, you can provide technological support to alleviate communication difficulties, assist patients in re-establishing connections, and improve quality of life.
+With a doctorate in audiology from ASU's College of Health Solutions, you understand how to identify, manage and treat hearing loss and balance disorders in individuals.
+As a licensed audiologist, you can provide technological support to alleviate communication difficulties, assist patients in re-establishing connections and improve quality of life.

 Students in the Doctor of Audiology program have the option of graduating after completion of the three-year program of study or enrolling in a clinical externship during their fourth year for up to an additional three credit hours of clinical training.
 A minimum of 850 hours of clinical training is obtained during the first three years of training.
 Completion of 1,820 practicum hours is required for the Certificate of Clinical Competence in Audiology, also known as CCC-A, by the American Speech-Language-Hearing Association and can be met by completion of the 4th-year externship under the supervision of an ASHA-certified audiologist.

 Students who complete the Doctor of Audiology degree find rewarding careers in hospitals, physician's offices, audiology clinics, school districts and industry.

 86 credit hours and a written comprehensive exam

 Required Core (58 credit hours) Other Requirements (27-30 credit hours) Electives and Research (3 credit hours) Culminating Experience Additional Curriculum Information In addition to the Graduate College requirements, eligibility for graduation is based upon the following: Formative Exam (Year 1) Summative Exam (Year 3) National Certification Exam (Praxis) Clinical Clock Hours

 SHS 504 Amplification I (4)

 SHS 505 Sign Language for Audiologists and Speech Pathologists (2)

 SHS 510 Amplification II (3)